ROBelgium/MSNoise/doc/installation.rst

 MySQL/MariaDB configuration
 ---------------------------

+.. warning:: THIS SHOULD NOT BE necessary with current MASTER version (msnoise2)

 You can also set up a database server using MariaDB_, there are plenty tutorials of how to set it up as well.
 The new default character set for MySQL or MariaDB is not simple utf8, so make sure that the configuration file